 The easiest way to deal with an improperly parked bike is to move it.
 Only the back wheel is locked, so you are encouraged to move bikes out of the way.
 If you support bike share, it’s a good habit to fix poorly parked bikes whenever you see them.

 If you cannot move the bike yourself or if too many bikes have crowded into a place, each bike has a company phone number posted on it.
 Call the number and report the issue.
-Companies are required to respond.
+Companies are required to respond as a condition of their permit.

 Can I use these bikes without a smart phone or bank account?